Combe de Curnier gorge

 Warning: the gorge can fill with water during and after thunderstorms.
 Given the narrowness and sheer cliffs this would be a deadly trap so it's essential to keep an eye on the weather forecast, Mont Ventoux can act as a barrier against the clouds and thus receive more rain than other places in the Vaucluse.
 Here we are in the limestone zone, the rain is beating against the northern slopes, but can flow off in the south and thus also affect this gorge.
 This is very rarely the case, but one should still be careful.

 The whole region is a zone with a high risk of forest fires.
-In summer, but also in other seasons when it is very dry or strong winds, access to the forest areas can be regulated.
+In summer, but also in other seasons when it is very dry or by strong winds, access to the forest areas can be regulated.
 As a result, the roads may be closed to traffic and/or the trails prohibited to hikers.
 Current information: Map for access to the forests of the Vaucluse department (only french).
 The map shows the colours green, yellow, orange and red which correspond to levels of danger.

 Photo all rights reserved © by Alex Medwedeff.
 Photo taken 2009 during our field research for Provence-Guide.Net.